Mark 6: Mission of the Twelve

 Irish Bishop George Chadwick argues that in the face of rejection, Jesus' response is to accelerate his mission, varying as well as multiplying the means for the evangelisation of the country.
 The twelve who he sends out are to take only their staffs, and if any town rejects them, they are to "... shake the dust off your feet when you leave, as a testimony against them" (11), which Robert Miller describes as "... a gesture both of contempt and of warning".

+On the injunction to take no bag and no money, Bishop Tom Wright notes that this is given as an emergency directive for "a swift and dangerous mission", and should not be treated as "a programme for the continuing life of the church".

 "Tunics" (δύο χιτῶνας, duo chitonas, verse 9) were the long garments worn under the cloak, next to the skin.

 The death of John the Baptist

 Mark then tells of the death of John the Baptist at the hands of Herod Antipas.
 Herod is married to his wife Herodias, former wife of his brother Herod Philip I. John condemns Herod so Herod incarcerates John, although Mark refers to a respectful relationship between Herod and John: "a mixture of reverence and superstitious dread towards the prophet and man of God".
 Herodias seeks revenge on John during a birthday party for Herod.
 Her daughter (Salome) dances for Herod and persuades Herod to kill John.
 John's disciples take his body and put it in a tomb.
-This account is also found in Matthew 14:1-12.
+This account is also found in Matthew 14:1–12.
 The year in which John died is unknown.
 Josephus reports Herod killing John to quell a possible uprising around AD 36.
 Herod Philip died in 34 and Herod Antipas died sometime after 40 after being exiled to either Gaul or Spain.